Cannabinol

-Cannabinol (CBN) is a mildly psychoactive phytocannabinoid that acts as a low affinity partial agonist at both CB_{1} and CB_{2} receptors.
-This activity at CB_{1} and CB_{2} receptors constitutes interaction of CBN with the endocannabinoid system (ECS).
+Cannabinol (CBN) is a mildly psychoactive phytocannabinoid that acts as a low affinity partial agonist at the CB_{1} and CB_{2} receptors of the endocannabinoid system (ECS).

-Although CBN shares the same mechanism of action as other phytocannabinoids (e.g., Delta-9-tetrahydrocannabinol, Δ^{9}-THC), it has a lower affinity for CB_{1} receptors, meaning that much higher doses of CBN are required in order to experience effects, such as mild sedation.
+Although CBN shares the same mechanism of action as other phytocannabinoids such as tetrahydrocannabinol (THC), it has a lower affinity for CB_{1} receptors, meaning that much higher doses of CBN are required in order to experience intoxicating effects.

 It was the first cannabinoid to be isolated from plants of genus Cannabis and was discovered in 1896.

 Pharmacology

 Pharmacodynamics

 Both THC and CBN activate the CB1 (K_{i} = 211.2 nM) and CB2 (K_{i} = 126.4 nM) receptors.
 Each compound acts as a low affinity partial agonist at CB1 receptors with THC demonstrating 5x–10× greater affinity to the CB1 receptor.
 Like THC, CBN has a higher selectivity for CB2 receptors which are located throughout the central and peripheral nervous system, but are primarily associated with immune function.
 CB2 receptors are known to be located on immune cells throughout the body, including macrophages, T cells, and B cells.
 These immune cells have been shown to decrease production of immune-related chemical signals (e.g., cytokines) or undergo apoptosis as a consequence of CB2 agonism by CBN.
 In cell culture, CBN demonstrates antimicrobial effects, particularly in instances of antibiotic-resistant bacteria.
 CBN has also been reported to act as an ANKTM1 channel agonist at high concentrations (>20nM).
 While some phytocannabinoids have been shown to interact with nociceptive and immune-related signaling via transient receptor potential channels (e.g., TRPV1 and TRPM8), there is currently limited evidence to suggest that CBN acts in this way.
 In preclinical rodent studies, CBN, anandamide and other CB1 agonists have demonstrated inhibitory effects on GI motility, reversible via CB1R blockade (i.e., antagonism).

 In considering the efficacy of cannabis-based products, there remains controversy surrounding a concept termed “the entourage effect”.
 This concept describes a widely reported but poorly-understood synergistic effect of certain cannabinoids when phytocannabinoids are coadministered with other naturally occurring chemical compounds in the cannabis plant (e.g., flavonoids, terpenoids, alkaloids).
 This entourage effect is often cited to explain the superior efficacy observed in some studies of whole-plant-derived cannabis therapeutics as compared to isolated or synthesized individual cannabis constituents.